-- 3.4.1 To ensure that all of the authority's financial systems and procedures are sound and properly administered. - 3.4.2 To approve the form of official orders, and associated terms and conditions in consultation with the Corporate Legal Manager. - 3.4.3 To make payments from the authority's funds on the Head of Service's / Corporate Manager's authorisation that the expenditure has been duly incurred in accordance with financial regulations. - 3.4.4 To make payments, whether or not provision exists within the estimates, where the payment is specifically required by statute or is made under a court order. - 3.4.5 To make payments to contractors on the certificate of the appropriate Head of Service/Corporate Manager, which must include details of the value of work, retention money, amounts previously certified and amounts now certified within authorised limits.
+3.4.1 To ensure that all of the authority's financial systems and procedures are sound and properly administered.

+- 3.4.2 To approve the form of official orders, and associated terms and conditions in consultation with the Corporate Legal Manager. - 3.4.3 To make payments from the authority's funds on the head of service's authorisation that the expenditure has been duly incurred in accordance with financial regulations. - 3.4.4 To make payments, whether or not provision exists within the estimates, where the payment is specifically required by statute or is made under a court order. - 3.4.5 To make payments to contractors on the certificate of the appropriate head of service, which must include details of the value of work, retention money, amounts previously certified and amounts now certified within authorised limits.